-CBE’s first major project was the creation of a statement, "Men, Women, and Biblical Equality," which laid out the biblical rationale for equality as well as its application in the community of believers and the family.
+CBE’s first major project was the creation of a statement, "Men, Women, and Biblical Equality," which laid out the biblical rationale for the shared leadership and authority of men and women in church, home and society.
 CBE hosted its first international conference in Saint Paul, Minnesota, in July of 1989.

 CBE has grown to include members from over 100 denominations and 65 countries.
 It conducts annual, international conferences; publishes two award-winning publications, a blog, and a weekly e-newsletter; and hosts an online bookstore devoted to reviewing and promoting resources on gender and the Bible from an egalitarian perspective.
 CBE also supports local chapters around the globe.